Thomas D'Arcy McGee: United States

-McGee emigrated to Montreal in 1857, believing Canada was far more hospitable to the Catholic Irish than was the United States.
+He emigrated to Montreal in 1857, believing Canada was far more hospitable to the Catholic Irish than was the United States.
 He downplayed the importance of the Orange Order in Canada.
 He remained a persistent critic of American institutions, and of the American way of life.
 He accused the Americans of hostile and expansionist motives toward Canada and of desiring to spread its republican ideas over all of North America.
-McGee worked energetically for continued Canadian devotion to the British Empire seeing in imperialism the protection Canada needed from all American ills.
+McGee worked energetically for continued Canadian devotion to the British Empire, seeing it as necessary to protect Canada from American influence.

 Canada

 In 1857, he set up the publication of the New Era in Montreal, Quebec.
 In his editorials and pamphlets he attacked the influence of the Orange Order and defended the Irish Catholic right to representation in the assembly.
 In terms of economics he promoted modernisation, calling for extensive economic development by means of railway construction, the fostering of immigration, and the application of a high protective tariff to encourage manufacturing.
 Politically active, he advocated a new nationality in Canada, to escape the sectarianism of Ireland.
 In 1858, he was elected to the Legislative Assembly of the Province of Canada and worked for the creation of an independent Canada.
-By 1861, McGee had earned a law degree at McGill University.
+McGee earned a law degree at McGill University and was called to the bar in 1861.